idvorkin/idvorkin.github.io/_td/irl.md

 ### Work Bag

 It's taken me several tries, but I've concluded I like the smallest bag possible.
-I use a 13" macbook pro laptop and an iPad Pro 10" and this is the perfect bag for me:
+I use a 13" MacBook Pro laptop and an iPad Pro 10" and this is the perfect bag for me:

 There's also the horizontal version - which is slightly bigger but also nice: